wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-lob-application-azure-ad.md

 The Azure Active Directory tenant that you use can be an Azure-only directory, or it can be directory-synced with your on-premise Active Directory (AD) to create a single sign-on experience for workers that are on-premise or remote.

 >[AZURE.NOTE] For Azure Web Apps you can configure authentication against an Azure Active Directory tenant with a few clicks of a button.
-For more information, see [Use Active Directory for authentication in Azure Web App](/documentation/articles/web-sites-authentication-authorization).
+For more information, see [Use Active Directory for authentication in Azure Web App](/documentation/articles/web-sites-authentication-authorization/).

+
 <a name="bkmk_build"></a>
 ## What you will build ##
+
+
+##<a name="bkmk_build"></a> What you will build ##
+

 You will build a simple line-of-business Create-Read-Update-Delete (CRUD) application in Azure Web Apps that tracks work items with the following features: